lyndonkennedy/yewno/README.md

 Since this part was optional, I took it as an opportunity to step outside of my comfort zone and learn a bit about techniques that I had not previously had any experience in.
 I thought the task seemed like a good fit for recurrent neural networks and I had been recently starting to learn more about TensorFlow, so I dove in a tried to train a network.
 I thought author-specific prediction seemed like the most feasible task to undertake.
 I trained one network for Herman Melville using the books he had in my training set.
 My personal machine is a mid-2010 iMac (and TensorFlow doesn't support GPUs for Mac), so it took ~6 hours to train a fairly small network on Herman Melville books.

 The basis for this modeling was somewhat different than the above two tasks, since stopwords are important for natural language here.
-I prepare the texts by cutting them down to their most frequent 10000 terms, encoding unknown terms as "<unk>".
-These functions are done in the "createRNNDataFiles.py" script.
+I prepare the texts by cutting them down to their most frequent 10000 terms, encoding unknown terms as `<unk>`.
+These functions are done in the `createRNNDataFiles.py` script.

 I evaluated this qualitatively by feeding in a randomly-selected contiguous sequence from the test Melville book, "Omoo: Adventures in the South Seas," and then generating the next most likely term returned by the network.
 I then continuously feed the next predicted term back into the network to get the following term.
 I repeat this to get a predicted string of equal length to the input string.
 The resulting strings are amusing to look at and seem somewhat Melville-ian in that they are often about whales, ships, and the sea and have some semblance of english grammar.